Bayboro Show March-April

 Kehlani $95

-This 8 x 10 Original on Canvas is from Kehlani's 2024 Crash album.
-I wanted to push my boundaries and explore a hyper-realism style on a smaller scale.
+This 8 x 10 Original on Canvas was inspired by Kehlani's 2024 Crash album.
+I wanted to push my boundaries and explore a stylized-realism style on a smaller scale.
 My intention was to depict her, so well that she noticed the painting during her concert last December.
 Which amusingly sat at the venue's concierge desk for two hours.
 The highlight?
 I truly enjoyed the process of this portrait, and she looked my way a few times during the concert so a win is a win!

 Sza Kill Bill $95